-For instance, small laboratories with between 10 and 49 employees must employ between 10 and 14 per cent Saudi nationals to remain in the yellow category.
-In contrast, in a company of the same size in the agricultural industry, only 2-4 per cent of employees must be Saudi.
+For instance, small laboratories with between 10 and 49 employees must employ 10-14 per cent Saudi nationals in order to remain in the Yellow category.
+In contrast, in the agricultural industry, only 2-4 per cent of Saudi employees is required for a company of the same size.